Close Menu

 What’s a Cordless Vacuum?

 Cordless vacuums, also known as stick vacuums, are what the name suggests: They don’t need a cord to work.
-Instead, they have a battery you need to charge, and are designed with a battery and motor at the top with a long, thin, sticklike body connecting that to the head of the vacuum.
-They’re much lighter than an upright vacuum, and have become popular since they’re much easier to store and move around the house.
+Instead, they have a battery you need to charge and are designed with a battery and motor at the top with a long, thin, sticklike body connecting that to the head of the vacuum.
+They’re much lighter than an upright vacuum and have become popular since they’re much easier to store and move around the house.
 I especially love using one as someone who lives in a three-story home.
 Stick vacuums also can usually have the stick portion removed to transform into a handheld vacuum, though they’re much heavier than a true handheld vacuum (but the battery life is much better).

 How Long Do Cordless Vacuums Last?

-Overall, vacuums tend to last around five years, but that depends on the frequency with which you vacuum, and the vacuum’s build quality.
-Some cheaper stick vacuums might only last about a year or two though, according to Eufy, so it’s worth investing in a good-quality stick vacuum.
+Overall, vacuums tend to last around five years, but that depends on the frequency with which you vacuum and the vacuum’s build quality.
+Some cheaper stick vacuums might last only about a year or two, though, according to Eufy, so it’s worth investing in a good-quality stick vacuum.
 If you’re curious what signs might indicate your vacuum needs replacing, check out our guide to how long vacuums can last.
 If you’re curious whether you’re vacuuming enough, check out our guide to how often you should vacuum.

 How Does WIRED Test Cordless Vacuums?